 Q: Can I stay in a Fraternity or Sorority House during START?

-A: We request that START participants not stay in a fraternity house during their START program.
-This is an agreement that both the START program and Greek Life have made, there are opportunities during START to learn about Greek Life and receive tours of some of the Greek chapters that are housed.
+A: No. This is an agreement that both the START program and Center for Fraternity & Sorority Life groups have made.
+There are opportunities during START to learn about fraternity and sorority chapters and to receive tours of some of the chapter houses.

 Q: Where do I check in for START?

 A: Check in for Transfer START sessions will be at the Memorial Union.
 The Memorial Union is located on the corner of 26th St. and Jefferson and is a block north of the parking garage where you are recommended to park.

 Q: Can my parent/ spouse/ partner attend?

 A: Yes, you will need to sign them up for the parent/family program.

 Q: Are there any costs for attending START?